eric-hendrickson/static-page-cdk/README.md

 * A certificate from Amazon Certificate Manager that can handle parent and wildcard domains (e.g., if the domain is `example.com`, it can support `example.com` and of its subdomains)
 * An AWS Lambda function that will use SES to send an email, provided you give a valid name, email, and message (SES email address will have to be validated by domain; see below)
 * An API Gateway endpoint that will allow the site to trigger said Lambda function
-* A certificate for said API Gateway endpoint that has a simplified domain (for example, if your domain is `example.com`, then the API you would be calling in the NextJS static site would be `api.example.com`)
+* A certificate for said API Gateway endpoint that has a simplified domain (for example, if your domain is `example.com`, then the API you would be calling in the static site would be `api.example.com`)
 * Route 53 records for the parent domain, for `www` traffic, and for the API (Route 53 hosting zone will have to be manually configured first)
 * A CodePipeline that will build and deploy your static NextJS website provided it is hosted on Github and it has a valid `buildspec.yaml`